microsoft/fabricrealtimelab/modules/module07b.md

 ![Cross Filtering](../images/module07/pbid-crossfilter.png)

-The last thing we can do is clean up the names, titles, and so on to add a finishing touch.
+If you'd like to add some finishing touches, clean up the names, titles, and other elements on each visual to be more readable.

 ## 5. Publish the report